oneeve8/kobble-data/content/sharedchannels.md

 Kobble Introduction, A Guide to Kobble
 Kobble Basics:
-Intro Video Narrative (Kobble Introduction video I created on iMovie)
+Intro Video Narrative (The narrative I used for the Kobble Introduction video that I created on iMovie) Tutorial Video